 There are lots of important people in a child's life: mums, dads, aunties, uncles, brothers, sisters, cousins, grandparents and friends.
 At St Saviour's we try to invite these special people into school as much as possible so that they can share, enhance and enrich the school day.
-We run Cooking with Kids, Family Learning Courses, Family Sessions and Inspire Workshops just to name a few!

 Look out for letters, the school Newsletter and our online calendar to find out about all our Parent Workshops.

 Year 1 'Flight' Workshop

 Year 1 parents and children took part in a 'Flight' themed workshop.
 They wrote leaflets about the Wright Brothers, experimented with different designs of paper planes, made hot air balloons, completed a time line of the History of Flight, made helicopters and designed gliders.
 It was a very busy session!
 Thank you to all the parents that attended.